Weight Loss Myths: 6 Biggest Weight Loss Myths Busted

 Another example is menopause and weight gain.
 During menopause, women can gain an average of 2 to 5 pounds, storing most of the fat in their midsection.
 Not only can this impact their confidence, but it can also increase their risk of heart disease and Type 2 diabetes.

 Despite your goals for weight loss and motivation level, hormones can also play a significant role in weight gain.
-The same GLP-1 hormone found in our doctor-prescribed medication is also naturally occuring in your body and works to regulate metabolic function, digestion, and appetite.
-However, individuals who retain more body weight can experience a reduction in these GLP-1 signals, emphasizing that it’s not willpower, it’s biology that makes it difficult to lose weight.
+The GLP-1 hormone analogues prescribed by our medical team mimics the naturally occurring hormone in your body and works to regulate metabolic function, digestion, and appetite.
+However, individuals who retain more body weight can experience a reduction in these GLP-1 signals, emphasizing the fact that it’s not willpower, it’s biology that makes it difficult to lose weight.

 This is why doctor-prescribed GLP-1 medications are beneficial.
-GLP-1 medications mimic the effects of the GLP-1 hormones in your body, targeting the underlying biology that contributes to weight loss.
+GLP-1 medications mimic the effects of the GLP-1 hormones in your body, targeting the underlying biology that helps you lose weight.
 While your body tries to maintain your set point, GLP-1 medications will improve signaling and regulate your body’s blood sugar levels, allowing you to lose weight and improve your metabolic health.

 But, the program is so much more than just achieving your short-term weight loss goals.
-It’s about taking a holistic approach to health and nutrition to improve your overall wellbeing and obtain long-lasting results.
-With Calibrate, you can overcome the biological barriers that are preventing you from living your best life.
+It’s about taking a holistic approach to health and nutrition to improve your overall wellbeing and obtain long-lasting health benefits.
+With Calibrate, you can overcome the biological barriers preventing you from living your best life.
 See if you qualify today and learn how a metabolic reset can help you find your new day-to-day.